Composting Toilets

 Both systems, self-contained and split-systems have their pros and cons.
 Which is best for you, depends on a number of factors including the bathroom structure, number of toilet users, personal preferences etc. Read more about split-systems and self-contained composting toilets.

 Traditionally, composting toilets are purchased for outdoor outhouses at cabins, cottages and campgrounds, but increasingly they are also chosen for indoor use.
 The right model and proper installation ensure that the composting toilet is completely odorless, easy to maintain, and comfortable to use.
-In addition to wooden toilet models, models equipped with a porcelain dry toilet seat, have become popular.
-They are perfectly suitable for indoor waterless toilets and also for year-round use.
+In addition to wooden and plastic-made toilet models, models equipped with a porcelain toilet, have become highly popular.
+They are perfectly suitable for indoors and year-round use.

 The most common question we at Waterless Toilet Shop encounter is: does it smell?